 AFRY's mobility expert Karolina Pamp-Sandgren looks for trends in mobility in times of Covid-19.

-Future Cities Blog Post #21 - AFRY's mobility expert Karolina Pamp-Sandgren looks for trends in mobility in times of Covid-19.
+Future Cities Insight #21 - AFRY's mobility expert Karolina Pamp-Sandgren looks for trends in mobility in times of Covid-19.

 The global pandemic sheds new light on most things, not least if and how we move, meet and relate to each other.
 What changes could we see when society returns to normal and isolation is over?